Trey Moore (basketball): Newcastle Eagles

 On August 26, 2010, it was confirmed that Moore had re-signed for Newcastle Eagles.

 In the 2010–11 season after 9 appearances Moore had averaged 23.33 Points Per Game, 6.44 Rebounds Per Game and 6.22 Assists Per Game.
+Managing Director Paul Blake commented, "I would personally rate him as one of the best players to don an Eagles shirt".